kevinhenryburke/scalegitbook/getting-started/BusinessOutcomes.md

 }
 ```

-We note that we have not changed the output of the method at all, we have just highlighted an extra attribute

 We can now call this and add a little extra debug, but of course we can look at the newly created audit record too, there's a Business Outcome field on the page which should now be populated.